openstack/security-doc/security-guide/source/compute/checklist.rst

 Check-Compute-03: Is keystone used for authentication?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenStack supports various authentication strategies like noauth, keystone etc.
+OpenStack supports various authentication strategies like noauth, and keystone.
-If the 'noauth' strategy is used then the users could interact with OpenStack
+If the noauth strategy is used, then the users could interact with OpenStack
 services without any authentication.
 This could be a potential risk since an
 attacker might gain unauthorized access to the OpenStack components.
-Thus it is
+We
-strongly recommended that all services must be authenticated with keystone
+strongly recommend that all services must be authenticated with keystone
 using their service accounts.

 **Pass:** If value of parameter ``auth_strategy`` under ``[DEFAULT]`` section